memfault/interrupt/_drafts/diving-into-jtag-part6.md

 ## Detecting JTAG pins

-If there is absolutely no documentation for a given chip, the first thing to do is to detect the actual JTAG pins.
+If there is absolutely no documentation for a given chip, the first thing an attacker would do is to detect the actual JTAG pins.
 There are some features of the JTAG protocol and special tools that use these features to automate the process.